KiltedCode/khandaria-campaign/characters/other.md

 `Valdrin`
 tall, rather dour human fighter, seems vaguely irritated at all times, part of team to scout castle

+`Addvar the Archer`
+archer on the wall that `Pylia` selected to buff, took down a mighty t-rex with a single arrow

 ## General